elaizae/web-typography-20-21/README.md

 ## First css changes

 **The first thing I did was go over the top, to be able to really see what Darice dislikes.**

 - I made the video big and put the text on top of the video.
 Darice mentioned that its good if the subtitles are in the middle of the video at the bottom.
-They she doesnt have to look side to side.
+That way she doesnt have to look side to side every time someone speaks.
 As it is easier to bring everything to the middle to not take away from the movie.

 - I made the different speakers get a different color when they spoke.
 The questioner; yellow, Contant K; white and the random man; orange.